By Scott Griswold

 During the week of training, real life challenges came up in conversation, which reinforced our urgency to implement this curriculum in schools across Asia.

-For instance, a teacher at the Vietnamese Feed and Read school shared how she asked her students what they wanted to be when they grow up.
+For instance, one teacher shared how she asked her students what they wanted to be when they grow up.
 She turned to Liuhp who is twelve, but looks like a grown-up.
 What will she answer?, the teacher wondered.
 She knew the girl’s parents were divorced.
 Liuhp’s mother had expressed concern about her daughter’s behavior, but didn’t seem to be protecting her at home.
 Men from the neighborhood would ask Liuhp to go buy cigarettes and alcohol for them.
 Just by observing Liuhp’s mannerisms, the teacher was worried that the men were drawing the girl into doing them wrong favors.

 “So Liuhp, what do you want to be when you grow up?”